vincentwoo/blog/_posts/2013-03-08-above-and-beyond-the-affirm-job-puzzle.md

 ### Approach

-The problem is interesting because the problem seems like a traditional graph theory approach, but Affirm hints that your solution should work at the scale of ten billion nodes.
+The problem is interesting because the problem seems like a traditional graph theory exercise, but Affirm hints that your solution should work at the scale of ten billion nodes.
 These two ideas don't really jive, so one wonders if there's an analytic solution that doesn't involve any graph traversal.